davidmreed/nonskating.club/content/guides/head-nso.md

 1. In formal or informal written evaluations, to help officials grow and to attest to their performance to others.

 Devote as much attention as you're able to the performance of the officials on your crew.
-Post-game evals
+Post-game evals TODO

 #### Handling Challenges

 Roller derby never goes 100% according to plan.
 Part of your responsibility as the Head NSO is to assess situations where things _aren't_ going to plan and decide how to respond.
-There's no one right way to do this.
+Along with the head referee, you're both the last route of appeal and the official positioned to observe and intervene as needed.
+There's no single right way to do this.
 It's about bringing your deep knowledge of the game, your relationship with your crew, and your assessment of impact together to decide on a course of action.

 It is also part of your responsibility to make hard choices that are visible to everyone and that impact the flow of the game.
 That can be a tough responsibility to shoulder, and it's why you should always found your choices on the letter and the principles behind the Rules, the Sanctioning Policy, and the Risk Management Guidelines.